 - Dial up a friend for a 10 minute chat

 - Read a short chapter in a book

 There are endless options, really.
 Especially since the goal is supposed to be stupid.

-Note: These should be in addition to actual, non-stupid goals you’ve set for your work week and career.
+Note: These should be in addition to actual, non-stupid goals you’ve set for your workweek and career.
 Please don’t make all your goals arbitrary.

 9. Aim For Velocity, Not Speed

 Doing something quickly (speed) isn’t the same thing as actually getting somewhere (velocity).
 Think of this as running laps around a track vs. running from your house to the grocery store.
 With the first, you end up where you started, no matter how fast you go.
-With the latter, you arrive at a destination, even if you walk some of the way.
+With the latter, you arrive at a destination, even if you walk some of the ways.

 That sound obvious, but it’s pretty tricky in practice.
 You can speed through an entire to-do list without moving any closer to your team goals.
 I’ve done this plenty of times.

 To combat that, I take 30 minutes at the end of my day each Friday to write down goals for next week.
 Then I keep them somewhere prominent on my desk.
 This routine helps me keep goals—and velocity—in mind.